nikhilmishra000/fcon/README.md

 ```
 "Convolutional Occupancy Models for Dense Packing of Complex, Novel Objects".
 Nikhil Mishra, Pieter Abbeel, Xi Chen, and Maximilan Sieb.
-In the proceedings of the IEEE International Conference on Robotics and Automation (IROS), 2023.
+In the proceedings of the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2023.
 ```

 The dataset, COB-3D-v2, can be downloaded from our [project page](https://sites.google.com/view/fcon-packing/).